-Relining and Rebasing
+Relining and Rebasing Steps

-- 1. Block out the gingival aspect of the female. - 2.
-Remove the existing males as outlined above and replace them with the black fabrication males.
-The built-in spacer of the fabrication male will hold the partial denture in the upper limit of its 0.4mm vertical resiliency.
+- 1. Block out the gingival aspect of the female. - Remove the existing males as outlined above and replace them with the black fabrication males.
+The built-in spacer of the fabrication male will hold the partial denture in the upper limit of its 0.4mm vertical resiliency. - 3.
+Lubricate the attachment male and female with a small amount of petroleum jelly.
+This will prevent the impression material from entering the attachment. - 4.
+Make a wash impression.